Customary international law: The International Court of Justice

-Bilateral versus multilateral customary international law
+Bilateral vs. multilateral

 The recognition of different customary laws can range from simple bilateral recognition of customary laws to worldwide multilateral recognition.
 Regional customs can become customary international law in their respective regions, but do not become customary international law for nations outside the region.
 The existence of bilateral customary law was recognized by the International Court of Justice in the Right of Passage Over Indian Territory case between Portugal and India, in which the court found "no reason why long continued practice between the two states accepted by them as regulating their relations should not form the basis of mutual rights and obligations between the two states".

-Other customary international laws
+Other examples

 Other examples accepted or claimed as customary international law include immunity of visiting foreign heads of state and the principle of non-refoulement.
-United Nations Security Council in 1993 adopted Geneva conventions as customary international law because since the time being it has transformed itself into customary international law.
-If any treaty or law has been called as customary international law then parties which have not ratified said treaty will be bound to observe its provisions in good faith.
+In 1993, the United Nations Security Council adopted the Geneva Conventions as customary international law.

+If any treaty or law has been called as customary international law, then parties which have not ratified said treaty will be bound to observe its provisions in good faith.